Events on This Day

 2020 - The conservative-dominated U.S. Supreme Court refused to allow the extension of Wisconsin’s deadline for receiving absentee ballots to six days after the election.
 The vote was 5 to 3.

 2020 - Large areas in California had no electricity as utilities tried to prevent their equipment from sparking wildfires.
-New wildfires in Southern California burned thousands of acres over a matter of hours, than 100,000 people ordered to evacuate.
+New wildfires in Southern California burned thousands of acres in a matter of hours, and more than 100,000 people were ordered to evacuate.

 2020 - Masks became obligatory outdoors at all times in Bosnia’s autonomous Bosniak-Croat Federation.
 All non-urgent medical treatments were suspended and all health institutions were ordered to allocate 30% of their capacity for COVID-19 patients.
 In Bosnia’s Serb Republic, primary and secondary schools were ordered to switch to online classes for a week.
 And a French doctor warned that France had “lost control of the epidemic,” a day after health authorities reported more than 52,000 new coronavirus cases.